yosuf-e/OptiFetch/README.md

 5. Scroll down to Exclusions and click Add or remove exclusions.
 6. Click + Add an exclusion, then select File or Folder and browse to your application's location.

+- **⭕🚨IF YOU GET ERROR 403: FORDBIDDEN**, MOST OF THE TIME YOU JUST NEED TO UPDATE YT-DLP VIA THIS COMMAND: pip install -U --pre "yt-dlp[default]"

 - Make sure that Python is properly installed and that you have created a PATH environment.